 211 Ridgeview Dr, Apple Valley, MN, 55124

 Alimagnet Park is home to Burnsville’s off-leash dog park, making this park a good option if you want to bring your dog on the hike.
 The shortest trail is only about 1/3 of a mile and it can begin and end at the playground.
-All three trails hike through mature woods and are considered very easy terrains.
+All three trails are on terrains through mature woods and are considered very easy hikes.
 Find a trail map here.

 Parking: Parking is off Alimagnet Drive and there are parking spots right off the playground.